sarahebull/C19obscenitymap/README.md

 The interface for the interactive map was built with Claude Code, using historic georeferenced map layers from the National Library of Scotland and advice for users published at <https://maps.nls.uk/projects/api/>

-Updates data and code files were uploaded on 2026-02-16.
+Updated data and code files were uploaded on 2026-02-16.
 Changes are described below.

 ## Files